If you're like us, sinus congestion is an annoying part of life. For some, it can be a serious medical condition.

 Fish oil has been shown to help with dry eyes.
 In addition, a Danish study showed pregnant women with asthma allergies who took fish oil had kids with lower allergic reactions.
-Its also been shown to be good for your heart and blood system due to the Omega 3 fatty acids.
+It's also been shown to be good for your heart and blood system due to the Omega 3 fatty acids.

 Apple cider vinegar

+Scientific research is limited on the benefits of apple cider vinegar for sinus problems.
+Some people believe it thins mucus making it easier to expel.
 Add two tablespoons of apple cider vinegar to an 8 oz cup of hot water or tea.
 You may want to add honey to balance out the taste.